 Is it really confidential?

 Yes.
 Any contact with me and anything you share with me remain completely confidential.
-Exceptions to this are:
+The key exceptions to this are:

 (1) Where there is serious and immediate risk of harm to you or to others.
 In such instances, I will remind you that we need to break confidentiality and we will confirm the most appropriate way to do this.

-(2) As with all BACP counsellors, I have regular supervision in which I discuss my client work with a professional supervisor (without giving identifying information).
+(2) As with all BACP counsellors, I have regular supervision in which I discuss my client work with a professional supervisor.
 My supervisor is also bound by the BACP code of ethics.